dhis2/dhis2-docs/src/commonmark/en/content/user/configure-programs-in-the-maintenance-app.md

 </tbody>
 </table>

-A filter that uses the "Reporting period end" variable to only include women who has an LMP that would be in the first
+A filter that uses the "Analytics period end" variable to only include women who has an LMP that would be in the first
     trimester: